disco-speech/DisCo-Speech/README.md

 @article{li2025disco,
-  title={DisCo-Speech: Controllable Zero-Shot Speech Generation with A Disentangled Speech Codec}, author={Li, Tao and Ge, Wengshuo and Wang, Zhichao and Cui, Zihao and Ma, Yong and Gao, Yingying and Deng, Chao and Zhang, Shilei and Feng, Junlan}, journal={arXiv preprint arXiv:2512.13251}, year={2025}
+  title={DisCo-Speech: Controllable Zero-Shot Speech Generation with A Disentangled Speech Codec}, author={Li, Tao and Ge, Wenshuo and Wang, Zhichao and Cui, Zihao and Ma, Yong and Gao, Yingying and Deng, Chao and Zhang, Shilei and Feng, Junlan}, journal={arXiv preprint arXiv:2512.13251}, year={2025}
 }